mixelpixel/The-C-Programming-Language/README.md

         read next character
 ```

-Note: I am a little confused about how "file" is being used for "file input" and how "character" is being used - getchar(); appears to read in an entire line of text in the while loop, and not "one char at a time" nor one "file" at a time.
+I am a little confused about how "file" is being used for "file input" and how "character" is being used - getchar(); appears to read in an entire line of text in the while loop, and not "one char at a time" nor one "file" at a time.
 Perhaps this is just loose use of terms (or my loose understanding), but I am left a little confused as to newline vs. EOF.
 Exercise 1-6 results in 0 or 1, but EOF - per Exercise 1-7 - has a value of -1.

 [file input version 1](ch1/file_copying_v1.c)
 [file input version 2](ch1/file_copying_v2.c)